-January is often a time of reflection.
-You may be looking back at an amazing year just gone or questioning whether freelancing is right for you.
-It can also be a dark time for some and, although it can be difficult to admit, we could all do with a little help from time to time.
+Loneliness is not reserved for freelancers.
+There's an epidemic of lonely people in a time when one can connect with thousands of people instantly online.
+The feeling of loneliness can be debilitating.
+It can prevent us from going out, pursuing our goals, following our passion.
+You may even be questioning if freelancing is right for you.
+It can be a dark time for some and, although it can be difficult to admit, we could all do with a little help from time to time.
 Freelancing is one of the most rewarding and fulfilling career paths you can take but finding stability and success doesn't come easily.
-So, we've compiled a few tips to get you on the right track and thinking positively for 2020.
+So, we'd like to talk about community and how you can build one!
+We've compiled a few tips to get you on the right track.